 |Two Meter Waiting List|

-There are currently eleven applicants on the waiting list:
+There are currently five applicants on the waiting list:

 In many parts of the NESMC service area, there are no additional two meter frequencies available.